oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab3 Set up SSH and RDP clients.md

 ### Task 4 Try connecting to your "Secondary" VM through OpenSSH, Make sure your VM is up

-#### Task 4.1 Search for this process at www.google.com or www.DuckDuckGo.com or any Search engine
+#### Task 4.1 Search for this process at www.google.com or www.duckduckgo.com or any search engine